0xCOrS/WriteUps/Timelapse.md

 ## Privilege Escalation - LAPS_Reader Group

-**Vulnerability Explanation**: after logging in as svc_deploy with recently found cleartext creden-tials, it is found that this user is a member of the LAPS_reader group.
+**Vulnerability Explanation**: after logging in as svc_deploy with recently found cleartext credentials, it is found that this user is a member of the LAPS_reader group.
 Members of this group are allowed to access the Local Administrator password from the “ms-mcs-admpwd” attribute of computer’s domain object.

 **Vulnerability Fix**: securely store credentials.